Cloud8/Metablock/Readme.md

 Shanghai
 ========

+##### Indexing

-  Shanghai can build a solr index out of RDF data sources. <br/>
+  Shanghai can build a solr index for the VuFind discovery system out of RDF data sources. <br/>

-  The RDF data can be queried from a remote sparql service endpoint or reside in a local Jena TDB triple store.
+  The RDF data can be queried from a remote sparql service endpoint or from a local Jena TDB triple store.

   To perform the indexing, three steps are required: